-The level and unit of government responsible for constructing and maintaining the off-street bicycle facilities are shown on Map III-1 and summarized in Table III-4.
+The level and unit of government responsible for constructing and maintaining the off-street bicycle facilities are shown on Map 3.1 and summarized in Table 3.4.
 The recommended year 2050 off-street bicycle path jurisdiction is based on extending to the design year 2050 the year 2035 bicycle and pedestrian facilities system plan for the Southeastern Wisconsin Region.

-Subsequent to the completion of the year 2050 plan, the Regional Planning Commission will, by request, review and update the jurisdictional responsibility of the off-street bicycle facilities as well as conduct an assessment of the priority of need for bicycle accommodation on each segment of the surface arterial street and highway system considering factors including traffic volume, composition, speed, and congestion.
+Subsequent to the completion of VISION 2050, the Regional Planning Commission will, by request, review and update the jurisdictional responsibility of the off-street bicycle facilities as well as conduct an assessment of the priority of need for bicycle accommodation on each segment of the surface arterial street and highway system considering factors including traffic volume, composition, speed, and congestion.

-Transportation System Management Element
+Transportation Systems Management Element

 Transportation systems management (TSM) involves managing and operating existing transportation facilities to maximize their carrying capacity and travel efficiency.
-TSM proposals for the final recommended plan include freeway traffic management, surface arterial street and highway traffic management, and major activity center parking management and guidance.
+TSM recommendations for VISION 2050 include freeway traffic